brgibson/blog-prototype/_posts/2015-06-08-creating-innovation-paths-at-edmunds.md

 Home run. <i>We got lucky.</i>

-But even with 10,000+ developers on our network today, we never saw that type of organic breakout success again.
+But even with 10,000+ developers on our network today, we never saw that type of <i>organic</i> breakout success again.
 There’s a ton of great potentials, but no clear standouts.

-So we decided to be more deliberate about finding the next scalable ideas, or at least the ones with such potential.
+So we decided to be <i>more deliberate</i> about finding the next scalable ideas, or at least the ones with such potential.
 That’s where Hackomotive came into play.

-## Hackomotive
+##Hackomotive
-### A Hackathon With a Purpose
+###A Hackathon With a Purpose

 In 2013, we put on our very first Hackomotive event.
 Our objective was to tap into the wisdom of the crowd to solve the pressing challenges around car buying.
 Coding wasn’t the emphasis.
 Finding solutions was.
 The event was a <u>success</u>.
 The objective was met.

-However, everything ceased with the end of the event.
-Sure, we announced three winners, there was press, happy hour was popular, but once the event was over, the participants driving those ideas went back home.
+However, <i>everything ceased with the end of the event.</i> Sure, we announced three winners, there was press, happy hour was popular, but once the event was over, the participants driving those ideas went back home.
 Back to their lives.

-### Back to their jobs.
+<b><i>Back to their jobs.</b></i>

 > Great ideas cannot survive without someone consistently driving them forward with vision, conviction and passion.